Checking out the landscape of flight training

 There are many different routes for people to consider and finding what suits each individual can be a challenge.
 But at BALPA (British Airline Pilots’ Association) we pride ourselves on having a thorough understanding of the training options available, including modular schemes and integrated.
 So, when I was invited to find out more about one particular scheme, I jumped at the chance to investigate further and experience what they had to offer.

 The Wings Alliance venture is a flight training programme with a difference.
 They are a not-for-profit trade association looking to provide a more affordable option to potential pilots, whilst providing excellent training.
 The Wings Alliance pride themselves on being fair, honest, ethical and affordable.
 Importantly, they believe in quality training and their aim is to help trainees gain employment as professional pilots, rather than making a profit.

-Wings Alliance opened its doors to BALPA, inviting us to experience one of their assessment days for potential cadets.
-I attended the Bristol selection centre and found the day efficient and supportive.
-The selection process is comprehensive, because Wings Alliance are committed to making sure that those who make it onto the programme are strong enough candidates to succeed.
+Wings Alliance opened its doors to BALPA, inviting us to experience one of their Assessment days for potential cadets.
+I attended the Bristol selection centre (at Bristol Groundschool) and found the day efficient and supportive.
+The assessment process is comprehensive, because Wings Alliance are committed to making sure that those who make it onto the programme are strong enough candidates to succeed.
 They don’t want to waste the money and time of hopeful pilots who may not quite be ready for the training.

 The team exercises measured ability to prioritise and work through challenges with time constraints which is integral to the testing but is generally useful to boost employability of the potential pilots.

 Wings Alliance charge for these assessment days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.